suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #esdh-example title="COSE_Encrypt Example for ES-DH"}

-# CEK Verification {#cek-verification}

-While the SUIT manifest is integrity protected and authenticated, the SUIT envelope
-is not protected cryptographically.
-Hence, an adversary located along the communication
-path between the sender and the recipient could modify the COSE_Encrypt structure
-(assuming that no other communication security mechanism is in use).

-For example, if the attacker alters the key distribution data then a recipient will
-decrypt the firmware image with an incorrect key.
-This will lead to expending
-energy and flash cycles until the failure is detected.

-To mitigate this attack, a new parameter, called suit-cek-verification, is added
-to the manifest.
-The suit-cek-verification parameter is optional to implement and
-optional to use.
-When used, it reduces the risk of a battery exhaustion attack against
-the IoT device.

-Since the manifest is protected by a digital signature or a MAC, an adversary cannot
-successfully modify this value.
-This parameter allows the recipient to verify
-whether the CEK has successfully been derived.

-The suit-cek-verification parameter contains a byte string resulting from the
-encryption of 8 bytes of 0xA5 using the CEK with a nonce of all zeros and empty
-additional data using the cipher algorithm and mode also used to encrypt the
-plaintext.
-The same nonce used for CEK verification MUST NOT be used to
-encrypt plaintext with the same CEK.

 # Firmware Updates on IoT Devices with Flash Memory.

 Flash memory on microcontrollers is a type of non-volatile memory that erases